 Colon cancer is the third most common cancer in the United States and the second leading cause of cancer death, killing almost 50,000 Americans each year.
 The primary medical tool for detecting – and preventing – colon cancer is the colonoscopy, which involves prepping the patient’s bowel and inserting a scope to look for polyps and other potential warning signs.

-Dr. William Sandborn, division chief for gastroenterology at UC San Diego, why people tend to avoid the procedure, what they should know and why the mandatory pre-procedure laxative tastes so terrible.
+Dr. William Sandborn, a gastroenterologist at UC San Diego Health, why people tend to avoid the procedure, what they should know and why the mandatory pre-procedure laxative tastes so terrible.

 Q: The CCA survey found that 70 percent of adults age 50 and older who had been told they should get a colonoscopy had not done so, primarily due to fears about the procedure.
 What are patients typically afraid of, and what do you tell them to allay those fears?